Formal Analysis of EDHOC Key Establishment for Constrained IoT Devices: Discussion

 \subsection{Unclear Security Model}

-When designing a security protocol, the attacker's capabilities must be considered so that it is possible to determine whether the protocol is sufficiently secure.
-That is, a security model in which the protocol is deemed secure needs to be defined at least on a high level.
-We argue that the \mSpec{} gives too little information about what capabilities an attacker is assumed to have, and that this leads to unclear design goals and potentially sub-optimal design.
+We argue that the \mSpec{} gives too little information about what capabilities an adversary is assumed to have, and that this leads to unclear design goals and potentially sub-optimal design.

-It is conceivable that IoT devices deployed in a hostile environments can be hardened by equipping them with a TEE, but \mEdhoc{} is not designed to take advantage of this.
-Even though \mEdhoc{} incorporates cryptographic cores from different academic security protocols, its design does not take into account the attacker models for which these protocols were designed.
-For example, \mOptls{} is designed to be secure in the CK model~\cite{DBLP:conf/crypto/CanettiK02}.
-The CK security model explicitly separates the secure storage of long-term credentials from storage of session state and ephemeral keys to model the use of TEEs.
+Even though \mEdhoc{} incorporates cryptographic cores from different academic security protocols, its design does not take into account the adversary models for which these protocols were designed.
+For example, \mOptls{}, whose cryptographic core is essentially the same as the \mStat{} authentication method, is designed to be secure in the CK model~\cite{DBLP:conf/crypto/CanettiK02}.
+The CK security model explicitly separates the secure storage of long-term keys from storage of session state and ephemeral keys.
+This is appropriate for modelling the use of secure modules.

-The \mEdhoc{} authors indicated to us that it was not necessary to consider compromised ephemeral session keys separately from from compromised long-term keys.
+The \mEdhoc{} authors indicated to us that it was not necessary to consider compromised ephemeral keys separately from compromised long-term keys.
 The rationale is that \mSigma{} cannot protect against compromised ephemeral keys~\cite{personalCommunication}.
-That rationale is presumably based on the fact that the \mSigSig{} method is closely modeled on \mSigmaI{} and that it would be preferable to obtain a homogeneous security level among the \mEdhoc{} methods.
-That rationale is only true, however, if one restricts attention to session key confidentiality of an ongoing session.
-TEEs provide value in other ways, for example, by allowing contractions with weak PCS guarantees.
-It would be wasteful to not consider TEEs for long-term key storage as part of the security, since it could otherwise make use of many good properties of the re-used cryptographic cores, like \mOptls.
+That rationale is presumably based on the fact that the \mSigSig{} method is closely modeled on the \mSigmaI{} variant of \mSigma{}, and that it would be preferable to obtain a homogeneous security level among the \mEdhoc{} methods.
+That is only true, however, when restricting attention to session key confidentiality of an ongoing session.
+Secure modules provide value in other ways, for example, by allowing constructions with Post-Compromise Security (PCS) guarantees.
+We discussed this with the authors, and the latest version of the \mSpec{}~\cite{latest-ietf-lake-edhoc-05} includes recommendations on storage of long-term keys and operations on these inside a secure module.